karhin20/sharable-menu-83/README.md

 ## I want to use a custom domain - is that possible?

 We don't support custom domains (yet).
 If you want to deploy your project under your own domain then we recommend using Netlify.
 Visit our docs for more details: [Custom domains](https://docs.lovable.dev/tips-tricks/custom-domain/)

+## Supabase Integration
+- Supabase client is set up in `src/lib/supabaseClient.ts`
+- Database types are in `src/types/supabase.ts`
+- Use the `supabase` client for all database operations in your React components.